Smart Groups, computed locally.

 “The phone doesn't replace your keyboard.
 It just makes sure you don't have to be sitting in front of it.”

-Compatible with your Claude or ChatGPT plan
+Compatible with your Claude plan

-OpenAI’s API.
-It doesn’t hold your credentials.
-The official Claude Code
+hold your Claude credentials.
+The official Claude Code CLI runs on your own Mac,

-— same as if you opened Terminal and typed claude or codex.
+signed in with your own Claude account — same as if you opened Terminal and typed

-that happens to live in your pocket.
+an IDE extension that happens to live in your pocket.

 Download the notarized DMG, drag RelayKit.app into Applications, launch.
 It lives in your menu bar.